matthernet/SpamChecker/README.md

 Example of use: `./spamchecker.sh "ip"`

 ## Licensing:
-Password Generator is licensed under the GNU General Public License version 3 (GNU GPL v3).
+SpamChecker is licensed under the GNU General Public License version 3 (GNU GPL v3).